 Choosing the right setting for your fall picnic can potentially make or break your day out.
-If we are experiencing milder fall days then this is not so much of an issue but for the less temperate occasions there are a few things to consider.
+If we are experiencing milder fall days then this is not so much of an issue.
+But for the less temperate occasions, there are a few things to consider.

 Beaches become out of the question as a setting for your fall picnic.
-I have tried it twice and should have learnt the first time.
+I have tried it twice and should have learned the first time.
 There’s sand flying everywhere and if you’re really unlucky you’re getting a mouthful of sea spray.
 It’s really not conducive to a relaxing day out.

-This isn’t to say that open spaces are a no no. Park based picnics are still a great option due to the vast amounts of personal space you can claim for leisure activities.
-Set yourself up at the picnic table provided or lay your picnic blanket flat and protect yourself from adverse conditions by using a pop up tent.
+This isn’t to say that open spaces are a no-no. Park-based picnics are still a great option due to the vast amounts of personal space you can claim for leisure activities.
+Set yourself up at the picnic table provided or lay your picnic blanket flat and protect yourself from adverse conditions by using a pop-up tent.
 This one from EasyGo Shelter is designed for the beach but can easily be used in a park for a picnic.

-Lakes and rivers are popular picnic locations and in the summer they can be ideal for messing around in, or beside.
+Lakes and rivers are popular picnic locations and in the summer.
+They can be ideal for messing around in, or beside.
 Things start to get slightly more precarious however as the year wears on.
 Rivers are susceptible to flooding more and more as the nights get shorter and in some cases can flash flood, leaving you short of time to plan alternatives.
-On especially windy days next to a lake there are possibilities of large waves that could impact on your picnic experience so it is a good idea to plan ahead with contingencies in place should you need them.
+On especially windy days next to a lake there are possibilities of large waves that could impact on your picnic experience.
+So it is a good idea to plan ahead with contingencies in place should you need them.

 Pick Your Fall Picnic Menu

-On the face of it this is a picnic like any other but with a little time spent on your ideas for your fall picnic food you can turn this particular shindig into one to remember.
-You may constantly hear or read about foods that are in season and paid no great attention to it but you should perhaps take a moment and try to take in some of this information.
+On the face of it this is a picnic like any other.
+But with a little time spent on your ideas for your fall picnic food, you can turn this particular shindig into one to remember.
+You may constantly hear or read about foods that are in season and paid no great attention to it.
+But you should perhaps take a moment and try to take in some of this information.

-The reason for this is because seasonal food is of particular benefit because, unsurprisingly, the fresher the food that you consume, the more nutrients, vitamins and minerals your body will digest.
-Pre-packaged and frozen foods will lose some of these key aspects during the storage process so anything seasonal, fresh and environmentally friendly (local) will be a sight to encourage friends, family and guests alike when you reveal your picnic basket.
+The reason for this is because seasonal food is of particular benefit because, unsurprisingly, the fresher the food that you consume, the more nutrients, vitamins, and minerals your body will digest.
+Pre-packaged and frozen foods will lose some of these key aspects during the storage process.
+So anything seasonal, fresh and environmentally friendly (local) will be a sight to encourage friends, family and guests alike when you reveal your picnic basket.

 So what produce is seasonal in the fall months and how can you use said ingredients in your fall picnic?
 Here are some ideas: